saucelabs/sauce-docs/docs/error-reporting/platform-integrations/minidump/configuration.md

 ## Breakpad

-Firefox and a wide variety of desktop applications use the popular open-source crash reporting framework.
+Firefox and a wide variety of desktop applications use the popular open source crash reporting framework.
 See the [Integration Guide](/error-reporting/platform-integrations/minidump/breakpad) for more information.

 ## Crashpad

-The popular open-source crash reporting framework used by Chrome, Slack, and more.
+The popular open source crash reporting framework used by Chrome, Slack, and more.
 It is the successor to Breakpad.
 See the [Integration Guide](/error-reporting/platform-integrations/minidump/crashpad) for more information.

 ## Electron

-This popular framework allows you to build cross-platform desktop applications with Javascript and HTML.
+This popular framework allows you to build cross-platform desktop applications with JavaScript and HTML.
 Discord, Visual Studio, Slack, and more use it.
 See the [Integration Guide](/error-reporting/platform-integrations/minidump/electron) for more information.

 ## HTTP